spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 * Maximum Nodes: The upper limit number of instances that you can scale up to.
 * Minimum Nodes:
-* Spot %: The percentage of spot nodes used in the Virtual Node Group.
+* Spot %: The percentage of spot nodes used in the virtual node group.
 * Restrict Scale-Down.
-When turned on, Ocean will not scale down nodes in this Virtual Node Group for bin packing purposes unless they are empty.
+When turned on, Ocean will not scale down nodes in this virtual node group for bin packing purposes unless they are empty.
 * Block Device Mapping: Block devices that are exposed to the instance.
 You can specify virtual devices and EBS volumes.
 This parameter and rootVolumeSize cannot be in the spec simultaneously.
 * Tags: Key and Value pairs are used to apply tags to the EC2 machine.
 Specific tags can be applied per VNG.
 * Headroom: Spare resource capacity management enabling fast assignment of Pods without waiting for new resources to launch.